Lameguy64/PSn00bSDK/doc/known_bugs.md

 This is an incomplete list of things that are currently broken (or not behaving as they should, or untested on real hardware) and haven't yet been fixed.

+## Toolchain

+- It is currently not possible to link static libraries (including the SDK libraries themselves) with DLLs, since the build scripts currently assume that static library object files are always going to be linked into executables.
+  This can be worked around by linking all static libraries as part of the main executable rather than the DLLs: the dynamic linker will automatically search the executable for undefined symbols used by a DLL and patch the code to use them.
+It might be necessary to list such symbols in a dummy array to prevent the compiler from stripping them away from the executable.

 ## Libraries

+`psxgpu`:

+- In some *very rare* cases, `VSync()` seems to crash the system by performing unaligned accesses for unknown reasons.

 `psxspu`: